-I haven’t written a journal about my childhood for a while now, but what I am about to write was on my mind this morning after having had a conversation with my father last night.
+I haven’t written a journal about my childhood for a while now, but what I am about to write was on my mind this morning after a conversation with my father last night.

 How do we break childhood legacies?
 We must change our subconscious thoughts so that our conscious begins to think the same thoughts.
 A lot of our life consists of repeated patterns and it’s those patterns that need to change.